 Solution 3 – Add -repair parameter

-Most of us enjoy in our favorite games in fullscreen mode, but it seems that fullscreen mode makes Guild Wars 2 freeze and crash.
+Most of us enjoy our favourite games in full-screen mode, but it seems that this mode makes Guild Wars 2 freeze and crash.

 In order to fix that, you need to add -repair parameter to the game by following these instructions:

 - Find Guild Wars 2 shortcut and right click it.
 Choose Properties.

 - Find the Target field.
 In the Target field there should be a path to the game’s installation directory.
 By default it should be: C:Program Files (x86)Guild Wars 2Gw2.exe, but it might be different on your computer.

 - Now add -repair parameter after the quotes in the Target field.
 Your Target field should look like this: C:Program Files (x86)Guild Wars 2Gw2.exe -repair.

 - Save the changes and start the game using the shortcut.

 - After you start the game it will scan your game files for any missing or corrupted files and replace them.
 We have to warn you that this process might take a while, up to an hour, sometimes even more, so you’ll need to be patient.

 - After the repair has been performed you can go and remove -repair parameter.